header logo

 In fantasy football, Matt Turner isn't too much of a favorite

-Turner’s subsequent move to Nottingham Forest is good news for FPL managers as it – emphasizing what to do next – means we have a starting goalkeeper priced at £4 million to either use on the bench or as a rotational option.
-However, Forest still want to re-sign Dean Henderson from Manchester United, so that situation could change quickly.
+Turner's move to Nottingham Forest is good news for FPL managers, as it means we now have a starting goalkeeper priced at £4 million, who can either be used as a bench option or in a rotation.
+However, Forest still wants to re-sign Dean Henderson from Manchester United, so the situation could change quickly.

-If you’re on the lookout for a cost-effective striker who’s not only a guaranteed starter but also poses a significant threat to the opposition’s goal, then Carlton Morris of Luton Town could be a prime candidate worth considering.
-Given Edwards’ penchant for employing a 3-5-2 formation in the Premier League, Morris could seamlessly slot into the system alongside his strike partner Elijah Adebayo.
+If you're looking for a budget-friendly striker who is not only a guaranteed starter but also a significant goal threat, then Carlton Morris of Luton Town could be a top candidate to consider.
+Given Edwards' preference for a 3-5-2 formation in the Premier League, Morris could seamlessly fit into the system alongside his strike partner, Elijah Adebayo.

 Luton Town player Carlton Morris owns quite modest stats

-Whose value is estimated at £5 million.
-Together, they could form a formidable attacking duo that puts immense pressure on opposing defenses.
-Morris’s credentials speak for themselves, particularly his impressive goal-scoring record in the Championship last season.
+His value is estimated at £5 million.
+Together, they could form a formidable attacking duo that would put immense pressure on opposing defenses.
+Morris's credentials are undeniable, especially considering his impressive goal-scoring record in the Championship last season.

-5/ Julio Enciso (Brighton) – Most underrated fantasy football players
+5. Julio Enciso (Brighton) - Among the most underrated fantasy football players

-On 17 June 2022, Julio Enciso completed a transfer to Premier League club Brighton & Hove Albion for a transfer fee of £9.5 million, with potential future add-on fees included in the deal.
-He inked an initial four-year contract with the club.
-Enciso marked his debut for Brighton on 24 August, featuring for 80 minutes in their 3–0 away victory against League One side Forest Green Rovers in the second round of the EFL Cup.
+On 17 June 2022, Julio Enciso joined Premier League club Brighton & Hove Albion for an initial £9.5 million, with potential add-ons included in the deal.
+He signed an initial four-year contract with the club.
+Enciso made his debut for Brighton on 24 August, playing 80 minutes in their 3–0 away victory against League One side Forest Green Rovers in the second round of the EFL Cup.

 A star of Brighton, Enciso has been lackluster in fantasy football